-Any camera on the market today can create incredible images.
-Plus, even with all the bells and whistles of high tech gear, it still requires YOUR CREATIVE GENIUS to bring a great story to life.
+Any camera on the market today from basic beginner DSLR cameras to higher range DSLRs and Mirrorless cameras, they can all create incredible images.
+But even with all the bells and whistles of high tech gear, it still requires YOUR CREATIVE GENIUS to bring a great story to life.
 Any photographer that captures life because they love the creative process will agree with me on this.

 Chase Jarvis said, “The best camera is the one you have with you.”